-The Board and the Audit Committee recommend that the firm of KPMG LLP, chartered professional accountants, the Corporation's current independent external auditors, be reappointed for the period starting December 1, 2019, and ending November 30, 2020.
+The Board and the Audit Committee recommend that the firm of KPMG LLP, chartered professional accountants, the Corporation's current independent external auditors, be reappointed for the period starting December 1, 2021, and ending November 30, 2022.

-If instructions are not received, the directors of the Corporation named as proxyholders in the enclosed form of proxy or voting instruction form will, at the Meeting, exercise the voting rights attached to the shares represented by the proxy FOR of the appointment of KPMG LLP as the Corporation's independent external auditors.
+If instructions are not received, the directors and/or officers of the Corporation named as proxyholders in the enclosed form of proxy or voting instruction form will, at the Meeting, exercise the voting rights attached to the shares represented by the proxy FOR of the appointment of KPMG LLP as the Corporation's independent external auditors.